anoopshah/Rdiagnosislist/cran-comments.md

 ## Changes after initial CRAN submission

-Description text modified as per guidance.
+Description text modified as per recommendations.
 Description of SNOMED CT added with website reference.

+The package does not modify the .GlobalEnv.
+The only reference to .GlobalEnv is to enable the user to retrieve an object from the global environment for convenience.

-No objects are in .GlobalEnv are created or modified.
-Now all references to .GlobalEnv are in a single function and the only interaction with .GlobalEnv is to retrieve an object to assist with interactive use of the functions.
+Now the only interaction with .GlobalEnv is in the function getSNOMED in loadSNOMED.R.